SLURM user guide

 srun --mem 20GB --pty R

-- --pty: will keep the interaction possible - --mem 20GB: will allow 20GB of memory to your job instead of the 2GB by default
+: will allow 20GB of memory to your job instead of the 2GB by default

 Submit a job using sbatch

-To learn more about the sbatch command, see the official documentation
+To learn more about the sbatch

 The job starts when resources are available.
 The command only returns the job id.
 The outputs are sent to file(s).
 This works ONLY with shell scripts.
 The batch script may be given to sbatch through a file name on the command line, or if no file name is specified, sbatch will read in a script from standard input.

-Batch scripts rules
+Batch scripts rules#

 The script can contain srun commands.
 Each srun is a job step.
 The script must start with shebang (#!) followed by the path of the interpreter